MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/3-add-identity.md

     In the preceding command:

     * The generator identified as `identity` is used to add Identity framework to the project.
-    * The `--useDefaultUI` option indicates that a Razor Class Library containing the default UI elements will be used.
-Bootstrap version 3 will be used to style the components.
+    * The `--useDefaultUI` option indicates that an RCL containing the default UI elements will be used.
+Bootstrap will be used to style the components.
     * The `--dbContext` option to indicate the name of an EF Core database context class to generate.

 1. [!INCLUDE[refresh file explorer](../../includes/refresh-file-explorer.md)]